 Step 3: Indicate you are planning to take the paper/pencil exam at the National Conference by Registering Your Interest.

 Step 4: Upload a PDF copy of the following documentation to "Your Account" home page on this site.

 - Proof of a minimum of two years of experience as a Service Coordinator; or two years equivalent work in social services or a related health care field on behalf of older adults and/or families; or two years property management experience with responsibility for assisting residents with service acquisition; or in any field with supervisory and/or customer service experience.
 Candidates must submit a resume and documentation of qualifying experience.
 AASC has the option to determine whether the experience is eligible.
 Exam candidates with a 2-year associate's degree in social services or a related health care field may count that degree as 2 years of employment experience.

 - Proof of SC101: Fundamentals of Service Coordination completion through AASC, version 2016 or later.

 - Exam Candidates who hold an Associate's, Bachelor's, or other advanced degree in social services or a related health care field may count that degree as 2 years of employment experience and may sit for the Comprehensive Exam after providing proof of their degree (transcript, copy of diploma, or letter from institution)..

-Step 5: Pay the Comprehensive Exam Fee either by check or credit card if the fee was not paid in advance.
-Payments can be made from your personal home page by logging in at http://aasc.osu.edu/ as you've done when you completed the modules.
-If paying by check, you will be provided with an electronic invoice containing address for payment, amount, etc.
+Step 5: Pay the Comprehensive Exam Fee either by check or credit card (if the fee was not paid in advance).
+Payments can be made from your personal home page by logging in at http://aasc.osu.edu/.
+If paying by check. an electronic invoice will be generated and available for download.

 Step 6: Review the Study Tips in preparation for the Exam.